Neural Information Squeezer for Causal Emergence: Introduction

 An alternative way to identify causal emergence and even other types of emergence is based on partial information decomposition given by \cite{Rosas2020}.
-Although this method can avoid the discussion on coarse-graining strategies, time consuming searching on sub sets space of the system state is also needed.
-And this method can not give the coarse-graining strategy and the corresponding macro-dynamics which are useful in practice.
-Furthermore, another common shortage shared by the two methods is that an explicit markov transition matrix for both macro- and micro- dynamics are needed, and the transitional probabilities should be estimated from data.
+Although this method can avoid the discussion on coarse-graining strategies, time consuming searching on subsets of the system state space is also needed.
+And this method can not give the explicit coarse-graining strategy and the corresponding macro-dynamics which are useful in practice.
+Furthermore, another common shortage shared by the two mentioned methods is that an explicit Markov transition matrix for both macro- and micro-dynamics are needed, and the transitional probabilities should be estimated from data.
 As a result, large bias on rare events can hardly be avoided, particularly for continuous data.

-On the other hand, machine learning methods powered by neural networks have been developed in recent years, many cross-disciplinary applications have been made\cite{Silver2017,LeCun2015,Reichstein2019,Senior2020}.
+On the other hand, machine learning methods empowered by neural networks have been developed in recent years, and many cross-disciplinary applications have been made\cite{Silver2017,LeCun2015,Reichstein2019,Senior2020}.
 Equipped with this method, automated discovery of causal relationships and even dynamics of complex systems in a data driven way becomes possible\cite{Tank2018,Lowe2020,Glymour2019,casadiego2017model,sanchez2018graph,zhang2019general,kipf2018neural,chen2021discovering}.
 Machine learning and neural networks can also help us to find good coarse-graining strategies\cite{Koch-Janusz2018,Li2018,Hu2020,Hu2020RG-Flow,gokmen2021statistical}.
-If we treat a coarse-graining mapping(or being called renormalization in physics community) as a function from micro-states to macro-states, then we can certainly approximate this function by a parameterized neural network.
-For example, \cite{Hu2020RG-Flow} and \cite{Li2018} used normalized flow model equipped with invertible neural network to learn how to renormalize a multi-dimensional field (quantum field, images or joint probability distributions) to a set of independent Gaussian noise, and how to generate the same field from sampling a set of independent Gaussian noise in the same time merely via running the same model in an inverse way.
+If we treat a coarse-graining mapping as a function from micro-states to macro-states, then we can certainly approximate this function by a parameterized neural network.
+For example, \cite{Hu2020RG-Flow} and \cite{Li2018} used normalized flow model equipped with invertible neural network to learn how to renormalize a multi-dimensional field (quantum field, images or joint probability distributions), and how to generate the field from Gaussian noise.
 Therefore, both the coarse-graining strategy and the generative model can be learned from data automatically.